War

 Global arms race is picking up speed.

-By announcing a policy that we would 'remake the middle east' Bush has assured that there will be a new generation of dedicated soldiers for Islam ready to fight at all costs for a new crusade.
+By announcing a policy that we would 'remake the middle east' Bush assured that there will be a new generation of dedicated soldiers for Islam ready to fight at all costs for a new crusade.
 Religious war, resource war, cultural war have all been enlisted to be sure that the US can remain a militarized state with a strong man President.
 By taking on war powers, Bush demonstrated that the President can disappear people, torture would be routine policy, that secret prisons are possible, and that additional wars can be waged at the Presidents will.
 Some traditional American commitments are quaint: such as the Geneva Conventions, the Uniform Code of Military Justice, real elections, and the Constitution.
 Habeas Corpus may have been the rule since 1210 AD, but, in the face of new threats, why worry about it.

 War Crimes Watch